 I’m often wary of applying AI upscaling to old games because limitations meant artists were implying things rather than portraying them, and AI makes it all weird by dragging things from the imagination to dull reality, but it might be okay here.
 The style of Blade Runner’s cutscenes is fairly clean and literal, and should be grand if it doesn’t try to make them ‘realistic’.
 I am more wary of the changes to character models.
 Yes, people are currently shifting blobs of pixels, but at least they’re the intended sort of weird.
 Nightdive insist that “fans will be pleased to learn that the original look and feel of the game is being preserved” so I’ll reserve judgement until they actually show it (everything in this post is from the original).

-I’ll stick with the original myself but a makeover persuades more people to play this fine game, that’s grand.
+I’ll stick with the original myself but if a makeover persuades more people to play this fine game, that’s grand.

 Sadly, this is the way it has to be, as Westwood lost the original code and assets years ago (and haven’t existed in nearly as long), so you’d need to start from scratch if you wanted to fully rebuild it.